 - Socialize with town members of Pelican Bay

 - Get Married, Start a Family, Have Pets, Build Your House

 - Rebuild the Community Center

 - Full Controller Support on Steam, and Available on Many Devices

 Other Thoughts and Reflections

-Hey, this isn’t a Joja conglomerate operation here, it’s the homegrown blog from Mr. Dave Pizza, that’s me!
+In conclusion, this isn’t a Joja conglomerate operation here, it’s the homegrown blog from Mr. Dave Pizza, that’s me!
 Thanks so much for stopping by today to read this article.
-I hope you’ll stick around and take a look around this site.
+I hope you’ll stick around and take a look at this site.
 I update fairly frequently usually, but there’s enough content to keep you entertained for a while I’m sure.
 If you like what you see here, feel free to share, comment below, or just enjoy more content here.
 Happy farming!